 T3: The tumor is larger than 5 cm.

-T4: The tumor has invaded other organs, such as the urethra, bladder, or a woman’s vagina.
+T4: The tumor has invaded other organs, such as the urethra, bladder, or vagina.

-Node.
-The “N” in the TNM staging system stands for lymph nodes, the tiny, bean-shaped organs that help fight infection.
+The “N” in the TNM staging system stands for lymph nodes, the small, bean-shaped organs that help fight infection.
 Lymph nodes near the anus are called regional lymph nodes.
 Lymph nodes in other parts of the body are called distant lymph nodes.

 NX: Regional lymph nodes cannot be evaluated.

-N1: Cancer had spread to the perirectal (around the rectum) lymph nodes.
+N1: Cancer had spread to the inguinal (groin), perirectal (around the rectum), internal iliac (pelvic) or external iliac nodes.

-N2: Cancer has spread to the internal iliac (pelvic) and/or the inguinal (groin) lymph nodes on the same side of the body.
+N1a: Cancer has spread to the inguinal (groin), perirectal (around the rectum), or internal iliac (pelvic) lymph nodes on the same side of the body.

 MX: Distant metastasis cannot be evaluated.

-M0 (M plus zero): There is no distant metastasis.
+M0 (M zero): There is no distant metastasis.